mrc-ide/noticeboard/README.md

 organised into subfolders as required.

 Images should be saved to `static/img` which are deployed to a top-level `img` folder.
-When including links to images, you'll need to set the path to this relative to the page or post you're working in e.g. to link to `img/frights_and_bites.png` from `page/social.md`, the path is `../../img/frights_and_bites.png`.
+When including links to images, you'll need to set the image path relative to the page or post you're working in e.g. to link to `img/frights_and_bites.png` from `page/social.md`, the path is `../../img/frights_and_bites.png`.

 ## Local testing